 The allegation will not be investigated in school, other than to establish the facts.
 The LADO will liaise with Social Care and the Police to determine if the allegation should be investigated internally or dealt with by Social Care / Police.
 'When agreed, the LADO will arrange a Strategy Meeting, which should take place at the earliest opportunity.'
-This will be a meeting held between professionals to determine an outcome.

 Where an allegation is made against the Head of Education, the Proprietor at Five Rivers will be advised and will liaise with the LADO.
-When agreed, an Initial Action Meeting (IAM) should take place at the earliest opportunity but within at least 5 working days of the referral.
+When agreed, an Initial Action Meeting (IAM - what's this? does it refer to a Five Rivers procedure?) should take place at the earliest opportunity but within at least 5 working days of the referral.

-Guidance taken from KCSIE 19:
+Refer to guidance taken from KCSIE 2021 :